 In 2016-2017, I also taught English as a Second Language at Carlos Rosario International Public Charter School.
 At Carlos Rosario, I worked directly with the immigrant population in the Washington, D.C. area, teaching them mid-level English language skills.
 These are working folks who migrated to the United States and are working to better themselves in order to have more opportunities for better employment and a better life.
 Working with them has been a powerful experience.
 It is exciting to support fellow immigrants as they work to become part of the community of the United States.
 It also helped me to understand a different place of English language acquisition and gain new tools for supporting 2nd language learners and multilingual writers.

-This year, I joined the George Washington University's Writing Center as a Faculty Mentor to strengthen the Center's ability to support multilingual writers.
-Using the skills I've gained from working with L2 students at all the institutions I have worked in, along with my facilitation and mentoring skills, I am able to create workshops and develop support systems for our consultants (student tutors) and faculty to work more effectively with L2 writers at GW.
+In 2016, I joined the George Washington University's Writing Center as a Faculty Mentor to strengthen the Center's ability to support multilingual writers.
+Using the skills I've gained from working with multilingual students at all the institutions I have worked in, along with my facilitation and mentoring skills, I am able to create workshops and develop support systems for our consultants (student tutors) and faculty to work more effectively with multilingual writers at GW.